moferator/luhn-kata/README.md

 ## The brief

 ### Part 1
 You are required to produce a solution to perform credit card validation according to the Luhn algorithm below.
 This will be used for web-based validations and therefore should be tolerant of edge conditions and invalid data scenarios which can be exhibited on a website.
 In addition, it is required to support the entry of credit card numbers both with spaces and without spaces and to validate each of these appropriately.

 You should prove its operation through JUnit test cases.

 ### Part 2
 While a skeletal implementation has been provided, we can probably all agree that managing execution flow by throwing an exception is not the best development technique.
 Please refactor the solution with a more appropriate API.
 Note that there are probably a number of teams that are currently reliant on the existing API and we want to be nice to them.

+## Part 3
+Now you have a working implementation with a sensible API.
+We should think about documentation for the valuable thing you have written.
+Using Serenity Cucumber implement the luhn_validator feature with the provided step definitions.
+Hint: run the cucumber test to auto generate a template set of step defs.

 ## The Luhn Algorithm
 The formula verifies a number against its included check-digit, which is usually appended to a partial account number to generate the full account number.
 This account number must pass the following test:

 1. Counting from the check digit, which is the rightmost, and moving left, double the value of every second digit.
 2. Sum the digits of the products together with the un-doubled digits from the original number.